On the coupling of Galilean-invariant field theories to curved spacetime: Introduction

 The role of anomalous symmetries in non-relativistic field theory is rather murky for this reason.
 After all, one must first specify the symmetries in order to classify the potential anomalies of a field theory.
 But this is tantamount to deducing the correct and covariant couplings to a background spacetime and gauge fields, which is the very thing that is not understood.

 In a nutshell, the particle number symmetry is the culprit responsible for this difficulty.
-Recall that in the Galilean algebra, there is necessarily a conserved quantity which is known either as mass or particle number.
-There is a corresponding symmetry which is generated by an operator $M$. $M$ is a central charge in the Galilean algebra, commuting with all other generators.
+Recall that a non-relativistic free field is invariant under a $U(1)$ global symmetry which acts projectively on the field.
+The corresponding conserved charge $M$ is often called mass or particle number.
+A non-relativistic free field is then invariant not under the Galilean algebra, but under its central extension known as the Bargmann algebra with $M$ the central charge.
+(In a slight abuse of nomenclature, we will henceforth refer to a theory invariant under the Bargmann algebra as being ``Galilean invariant.'')
 Unlike an ordinary conserved charge $Q$, however, $M$ appears on the right-hand-side of a commutator.
 The bracket of momenta $P_i$ and Galilean boosts $K_j$ is \beq [P_i,K_j] = - i \delta_{ij} M\,. \eeq So the particle number symmetry is intimately related to the spacetime symmetries.
 Now consider a Galilean-invariant field theory, which necessarily has a conserved particle number current $J^{\mu}$ to which we may couple a background gauge field $A_{\mu}$.
 Imagine also coupling the theory to spacetime.
 One would reasonably expect that the commutator~\eqref{E:theProblem} rears its head in the local symmetries, via interrelations between $A_{\mu}$ and the rest of the spacetime geometry.
 In this sense, $A_{\mu}$ should not be an ordinary $U(1)$ connection.

 Son has been progressively solving this problem, beginning with a paper with Wingate in 2005~\cite{Son:2005rv} and continuing into the present~\cite{Son:2008ye,Son:2013rqa,Geracie:2014nka}.
 The end result of this work is a non-relativistic notion of ``general covariance,'' which enumerates a list of tensors to which one couples a Galilean-invariant theory when putting it on $\M$, along with the transformation properties of these tensors under coordinate reparameterization.
 Recently, Son has observed~\cite{Son:2013rqa} that these tensors constitute the defining data of Newton-Cartan geometry (see e.g.~\cite{Duval:1984cj}).
 Regrettably, this ``general covariance'' suffers from the fact that it is not entirely covariant.
 In the state of the art~\cite{Geracie:2014nka}, the transformation laws of all of the tensors can be formulated in a coordinate-independent way, with the exception of the transformation of the gauge field $A_{\mu}$.